-Understanding the Thermal Glass Tempering Process
+The Thermal Glass Tempering Process

 Unlike standard annealing treatments, which allow the interior and exterior temperature of the glass to cool at the same rate, tempering uses an extreme heating and rapid cooling process.
 This process causes the exterior of the glass to harden and cool more quickly than the interior, so the exterior compresses the glass interior.
 The stress between the interior and exterior structures creates a higher tensile strength than that of annealed glass.